 It’s been clear for a while now that digital marketing is the present and future at home.
 If you’ve not got a digital presence, prepare to become the next Blockbuster, BHS or Woolworths as trading conditions on high streets are tough.

 You don’t have to invest in a website just to sell products either, or promote your products, though it’s a no brainer.
 A website can sell your services, your brand and you.
 Mine, this website, sells me well and keeps me in a lifestyle that is great.
+I’m no Amazon, but I have ambitions.

 I don’t have an office on some trading estate, or business park.
 I don’t have many visitors knock on my door to meet.
 My base is bedroom 3 with decent tech and fast Google WiFi with a growing reputation for excellent service from my base in Bradwell, Norfolk for local customers and others based nationally and internationally.